What does the new European legislation mean for your business?

 However, due to recent EU decisions under the Omnibus Directive and the Stop the Clock mechanism, some deadlines and scoping rules have been adjusted to give companies more time to prepare.
 The scope of CSRD continues to expand in the coming years, but the exact timeline may differ depending on company size, sector, and listing status.

 Who will be subject to CSRD?
+(Revised 2026 - Sustainability Omnibus Update)

-• Large companies with more than 250 employees
+- Large companies with more than 1000 employees

-• Companies with net revenue exceeding €40 million
+- Companies with net revenue exceeding €450 million

 Not (yet) subject to CSRD?
 Prepare your sustainability reporting with the voluntary VSME standard.